KarlMeierMattern/Full-Stack/NextJS.md

 > It might not be a good fit for a dashboard that has personalized data that is regularly updated.

 ### Dynamic rendering
+- With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page).

+**Benefits of dynamic rendering**
+- Real-Time Data - Dynamic rendering allows your application to display real-time or frequently updated data.
+This is ideal for applications where data changes often.
+- User-Specific Content - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.
+- Request Time Information - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.

+> [!IMPORTANT]
+> By default, @vercel/postgres doesn't set its own caching semantics.
+This allows the framework to set its own static and dynamic behavior.
+> You can use a Next.js API called `unstable_noStore` inside your Server Components or data fetching functions to opt out of static rendering.

+**Drawbacks**
+The problem with dynamic rendering is what happens if one data request is slower than all the others?
+With dynamic rendering, your application is only as fast as your slowest data fetch.